 Try playing this quick game with your students after you do a demonstration.
 Ask them to name as many things that you could change to make this an experiment.
 An example of this would be making a paper airplane.
 What could you change?
-Wing size, Weight, Paper type,.....
+You could change wing size, weight, paper type,......

-When you are done with with this quick example take the suggestions and put them on your parking lot.
+When you are done with this quick example take the suggestions and put them on your parking lot.
 You will start to build up a list of science fair topics that are tied into your curriculum and student created.